 Something may have happened to the mother and the babies are calling for food.
+Hedgehogs often nest under sheds, in log piles, under decking, and in compost heaps.
 Ring your nearest wildlife rescue to come and assess the situation.

 If it's dragging both hind legs

-This can indicate a spinal injury, handle the hedgehog very carefully and take to a wildlife rescue as soon as possible.
+This can indicate a spinal injury.
+Pick the hedgehog up very carefully, place it in a softly lined, secure box, and call a wildlife rescue as soon as possible.

 If the hedgehog is caught in netting.
 Do not release.